mattmoore/kotlin-compiler-plugin-examples/hello-world/README.md

 # Hello World

 A simple hello world project created by the Arrow Meta team.
+This is taken from the [Arrow Meta Examples](https://github.com/arrow-kt/arrow-meta-examples) repo.
+It is included here for educational completeness.

 ## Run from the command line